-Honors ChallengePrerequisites: Algebra II CCR or HonorsGrades: 11, 12Description: Probability and Statistics includes units from statistics and probability.
-It includes more difficultproblems from topics listed in Probability and Statistics.
-This honors course is designed to be more rigorouswith the intent of developing critical thinking skills by utilizing more abstract concepts.
-Higher level thinkingprocesses will be reflected on various forms of assessment.
+Description: Probability and Statistics includes units from statistics and probability.
+It includes more difficult problems from topics listed in Probability and Statistics.
+This honors course is designed to be more rigorous with the intent of developing critical thinking skills by utilizing more abstract concepts.
+Higher level thinking processes will be reflected on various forms of assessment.
 NOTE: A student may receive a math credit for only one of the following two courses: Probability and Statistics CCR or Probability and Statistics Honors.
+This course may be eligible for Dual Enrollment credit.